LICO-labs/PiecewiseLinApprox.jl/README.md

 -2.0
 ```
 ### Plotting
-Pwl functions are compatible with Plots.jl.
+Pwl functions are native Julia functions and are compatible with Plots.jl.
 To plot a pwl function simply do
 ```julia
 using Plots